 Kengar had flown on hoof with Mellena, returning through the darkness to Gesula and informing—between Mellena’s distressed outbursts—Daldria and Mitchas of Brennan’s incarceration.
 Daldria had departed immediately, in the heart of night and with little provisions, to find her son’s side.
 Kengar beseeched her to remain, or at least wait for the clarity of morning, but when she bit his hand as he grasped her arm he bowed to the resolve of maternal ferocity.

-__As darkness still cloaked the town, Kengar led Mitchas and Mellena to his own home for concealment.
+__WWith darkness still cloaking the town, Kengar led Mitchas and Mellena to his own home for concealment.
 There they would remain, and Kengar returned to the capital—excluded from the trial, but given hallway reports by Quinlan, faithfully relayed to a most anxious sister and father a hundred and fifty miles away.

 High Priestess Sevína’s consecration was complete, and she began her duties in earnest; but the burning at her ankle drained her attention, and however many yards she traversed of the Palace halls, Vilsonius and his ring were far beyond her reach.

-Brennan stood alone before the Throne, facing the Custodin and the Beran in its impressive entirety.
+Brennan stood alone before the Throne.
+Before him the Custodin and the Beran pressed upon him in its impressive entirety.
 Régan—hawk in eye and countenance—observed from stage left, seated on the edge of the dais.
-Kengar had been admitted also, and watched from his place by the door.
+Kengar had been admitted also and watched from his place by the door.

 __‘You are charged with High Treason for possessing the Charge of Darkness and bringing the written word of the Black Dragon into Lenyol’s domain—of which I am custodian—and into the castle itself.
 Your post as First Assistant to my heir does nothing to lessen the brevity of this charge.’